All Exams Test series for 1 year @ ₹349 only

 Quantitative Aptitude Number System, Fundamental Arithmetical Operations, Algebra, Geometry, Mensuration, Trigonometry, Statistical Charts, etc.

-General Awareness Current Events and questions relating to India and its neighbouring countries, especially pertaining to History, Culture, Geography, Economic Scene, General policy, and Scientific Research.
+General Awareness Current Events and questions relating to India and its neighbouring countries, especially about History, Culture, Geography, Economic Scene, General policy, and Scientific Research.

 SSC CHSL Tier 2 Syllabus: